 - Applicants with approved projects will be notified of the amount of MAP funds they are eligible to receive; however, funds will not be allocated until the completion of the project and submission of a follow-up report.

 - For approved projects, 100% of granted funds will be paid to applicant only after a follow-up report and corresponding receipts have been received and reviewed by the SBA.

 Applicants will be notified of the amount of MAP funding approved for each project and will be sent a MAP follow-up report form.

-Deadline for Follow-up reports to be returned to the SBA office is September 15th or whatever date is detailed by the Executive Director in the letter sent to you stating what you have been approved for.
+Deadline for Follow-up reports to be returned to the SBA office will be whatever date is detailed by the Executive Director in the letter sent to you stating what you have been approved for.
 The follow-up report must include receipts to verify expenditures for the approved project.

 Documentation (receipts) to verify expenditures can take various forms but at minimum should include: